2014 MAC women's basketball tournament

 The 2014 Mid-American Conference women's basketball tournament is the post-season basketball tournament for the Mid-American Conference (MAC) 2013–14 college basketball season.
 The 2014 tournament was held March 10–15, 2014.
 Third seeded Akron won the championship over fifth seeded Ball State.
 Rachel Tecca of Akron was the MVP.

 Format

-First round games will be held on campus sites at the higher seed on March 10.
-The remaining rounds will be held at Quicken Loans Arena, between March 12–15.
-As with the recent tournaments, the top two seeds receive byes into the semifinals, with the three and four seeds receiving a bye to the quarterfinals.
+First round games were held on campus sites at the higher seed on March 10.
+The remaining rounds were held at Quicken Loans Arena, between March 12–15.
+As with the recent tournaments, the top two seeds received byes into the semifinals, with the three and four seeds receiving a bye to the quarterfinals.